htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     For Container universe jobs, a filename that becomes the working directory of the job.
 Mapped to the scratch directory.

-:classad-attribute-def:`TransferContainer`
-    For Container universe jobs, a boolean that describes whether a container image should be transfered by HTCondor.

 :index:`SYSTEM_JOB_MACHINE_ATTRS`

 :classad-attribute-def:`CumulativeSlotTime`